 15. Maximize or increase your salary.

 One way to become rich is to increase or max out your retirement account contributions from year to year.
 But it's hard to increase your contributions if your salary remains stagnant.
-There are various ways to give yourself salary a boost, including asking for a raise, finding a side hustle, learning a new skill, or leaving your employer altogether.
+There are various things you can do to give yourself a salary boost.
+You can ask for a raise, find a side hustle, learn a new skill, or leave your employer altogether.
 According to an article published in Forbes, employees who stay in companies longer than 2 years get paid 50% less.
 So, you may want to consider leaving your current job for a salary boost if you want to become rich.